Yamato-Security/EnableWindowsLogSettings/ConfiguringSecurityLogAuditPolicies.md

 * Replace a process-level token
 * Take ownership of files or other objects

-The use of two privileges, “Back up files and directories” and “Restore files and directories,” generate events only if the `Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options > Audit: Audit the access of global system objects` Group Policy setting is enabled on the computer or device.
+The use of two privileges, “Back up files and directories” and “Restore files and directories,” generate events only if the `Computer Configuration > Windows Settings > Security Settings > Local Policies > Security Options > Audit: Audit the access of global system objects` Group Policy setting is enabled.
 However, it is not recommended to enable this Group Policy setting because of the high number of events recorded.

 Volume: High.